 Community Bank of Mississippi opens Spillway office in Brandon, Mississippi.

 Community Bank, Coast, moves an office to a new location in Mobile, Alabama.

-Community Bank Mortgage opens an office in Oxford, Mississippi.
+Community Bank Mortgage opens an office in Oxford and Ocean Springs, Mississippi.